aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/workflows_adv.rst

 .. code-block:: python

-    from aiida.engine import BaseRestartWorkChain, process_handler
+    from aiida.engine import process_handler, ProcessHandlerReport

-    class ArithmeticAddBaseWorkChain(BaseRestartWorkChain):

-        _process_class = ArithmeticAddCalculation

-        ...

     @process_handler
     def handle_negative_sum(self, node):
         """Check if the calculation failed with `ERROR_NEGATIVE_NUMBER`.

         If this is the case, simply make the inputs positive by taking the absolute value.

         :param node: the node of the subprocess that was ran in the current iteration.
         :return: optional :class:`~aiida.engine.processes.workchains.utils.ProcessHandlerReport` instance to signal
             that a problem was detected and potentially handled.
         """
         if node.exit_status == ArithmeticAddCalculation.exit_codes.ERROR_NEGATIVE_NUMBER.status:
-                self.ctx.inputs['x'] = Int(abs(node.inputs.x.value))
+            self.ctx.inputs['x'] = orm.Int(abs(node.inputs.x.value))
-                self.ctx.inputs['y'] = Int(abs(node.inputs.y.value))
+            self.ctx.inputs['y'] = orm.Int(abs(node.inputs.y.value))
             return ProcessHandlerReport()

 The method name can be anything as long as it is a valid Python method name and does not overlap with one of the base work chain's methods.
+For better readability, it is, however, recommended to have the method name start with ``handle_``.
 In this example, we want to specifically check for a particular failure mode of the ``ArithmeticAddCalculation``, so we compare the :meth:`~aiida.orm.nodes.process.process.ProcessNode.exit_status` of the node with that of the spec of the process.
 If the exit code matches, we know that the problem was due to the sum being negative.
 Fixing this fictitious problem for this example is as simple as making sure that the inputs are all positive, which we can do by taking the absolute value of them.